Does Tea Tree Oil for Blepharitis Work? | Eye Love Cares

 In short, blepharitis is an inflamed eyelid that can also negatively affect the eyelashes as well as natural tear production.
 This condition occurs when the small oil glands on the inside of the eyelid become swollen, which is why it affects the way tears are made.
 It is often found in conjunction with other skin allergies or conditions.

 This condition can affect both the inside and outside of the eyelid.
-If you have this condition, you may notice symptoms either on the outside of the lid right where your eyelashes grow or on the inside of the lid.
+If you have this condition, you may notice symptoms either on the outside of the lid right where your eyelashes grow or on the inside of the lid close to your eyeball.
 Those with blepharitis usually experience it in both eyes, although it is possible to get it in just one eye.

-Researchers aren’t exactly sure what causes blepharitis, but it isn’t caused by poor hygiene, which is a common myth about the condition.
+Researchers aren’t exactly sure what causes blepharitis, but it isn’t caused by poor hygiene alone, which is a common myth about the condition.
 Allergies can exacerbate it, and certain skin types are more prone to it.
 Many patients with blepharitis also have ocular rosacea.

 The symptoms of blepharitis are usually most pronounced in the mornings because they can be exacerbated by having the eyes closed during sleep.
 Although it is very uncomfortable, this condition doesn’t typically result in permanent eye damage.
 Blepharitis occurs cyclically, so it usually comes and goes instead of being continually present.
 There are certain things that can exacerbate blepharitis and cause a flare-up.